November 15, 1965 Electronics

 engines, JPL says, gives false indications to the radar.
 The noise may be transmitted

-to the radar dish via air - which would not exist near the moon, and hence would not
+to the radar dish via air - which would not exist near the moon, and hence would

-be just as disastrous on the moon as it is on earth.
+and would be just as disastrous on the moon as it is on earth.

 "Although the problem has not been solved yet," JPL says, "it now appears that

 the solution is just a matter of a little more time."

 Six Tests Will Probe the Moon's Secrets

-The first Surveyor spacecraft is already assembled and is undergoing preshipment tests
+The first Surveyor spacecraft is already assembled and is undergoing preshipment

-sampler, micrometeorite detector, alpha backscattering experiment
+dynamics, surface sampler, micrometeorite detector, alpha backscattering experiment

 bus, to the moon's horizon.

-The two survey cameras have zoom lenses but will be used in two focal-length positions
+The two survey cameras have zoom lenses but will be used in two focal-length

-from the earth.
+and controlled from the earth.
 Exposure adjustment will be automatic.

-First pictures.

 Before launch, the survey cameras will be focused on targets mounted on the spacecraft.